mXaln/odbtranslation.org/README.md

 * Fork the project to a local server folder
 * You should install and activate INTL extension on your server
 * PHP 5.6 is a minimal requirement
+* Nodejs and redis are required for running chat on v-mast
 * Use mysql database.
 You can find mysql dump in the root directory of repository
 * You need to make some changes in files to configure project according to your server:
 ```